Find the area of a sector of a circle having radius r and central... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Find the area of a sector of a circle having radius r and central angle θ.
 Express answers to the nearest tenth.
-See Example 5. r = 29.2 m, θ = 5π/6 radians
+See Example 5. r = 30.0 ft, θ = π/2 radians

 Verified Solution